crashingbooth/PianoKeyboard/README.md

 ## PianoKeyboard
 ![screenshot](ScreenShot.png)

-*Updated 16/04/2018 for Swift 4.1, because apparently some people still use this.
-If you're making a music app in Swift and you're not using AudioKit. . . why not?
-AudioKit's AKKeyboardView (which has inherited some of its multi-touch logic from here) is what I'd probably use these days.
-But this is still here, if anyone wants to go frame-work free.*
+*Updated 16/04/2018 for Swift 4.1, because apparently some people still use this.*  If you're making a music app in Swift and you're not using AudioKit. . . why not?
+If you're using SwiftUI, the new [AudioKit keyboard](https://github.com/AudioKit/Keyboard/) looks fantastic and has most anything you could want.
+But this is still here, if anyone wants to go framework free.

 PianoKeyboard is a basic touch piano keyboard wrtten in Swift that can be used in iOS music apps.
 It is light-weight, and its behaviour can be easily customized either in code or through Storyboard with @IBInspectables.